Move

 function \(\delta\) that applied to \(s\) yields \(s'\), that

 is, \(s'=\delta(s)\).
-The operation apply
+The operation apply implements the operator

 function.